 - DEA provides education and training opportunities to eligible dependents of veterans who are permanently and totally disabled due to a service-related condition, or who have died while on active duty or as a result of a service-related condition.
 The program offers up to 45 months of education benefits with the following time limits: Children must be between the ages of 18 and 26; In certain instances benefit can be used outside those parameters.
 Spouses: benefits end 10 years from the date VA determines eligibility or from the date of death of the Veteran.
 If VA rated the Veteran permanently and totally disabled with an effective date of three years from discharge, a spouse will remain eligible for 20 years from the effective date of the rating.
 For surviving spouses of Service members who died on active duty, benefits end 20 years from the date of death.

-- Vocational Rehabilitation and Employment (VR&E) is a VA program that assists Veterans with service-connected disabilities to achieve employment.
+- Veteran Readiness and Employment Program is a VA program that assists Veterans with service-connected disabilities to achieve employment.
 Period of Eligibility is 12 years from the latter of the following: Date of separation from active military service, or date the veteran was first notified by VA of a service-connected disability rating.
 Veteran must have a 20% or greater service-related disability and an employment handicap to be entitled to this benefit.
 The benefit covers: tuition, fees, books, supplies, and certain equipment.

 - Other Federal Tuition Assistance Programs